NYPL-Simplified/Open-eBooks-Android/README.md

 ## Maven Prerequisites

-Maven version 3.5.0 or newer is required.
+Maven version 3.3.9 or newer is required.
+Versions older than 3.5.0 have not been recently tested.

  The latest version can be obtained directly from [the Apache Maven Project's download page](https://maven.apache.org/download.cgi).
 You can also install Maven from MacPorts (via the `maven3` package) or Nixpkgs (via the `apache-maven` package).
 The Homebrew package is poorly maintained as of this writing and is not recommended.

 ## Nexus Setup